The Craxford Family Magazine Brown Banner

 The menu

-Some magical
+The magician: Some magical entertainment

 The wedding reception proper was held in a large marquee at the rear of the Hall.
 Tables were laid out, decorated and set for dinner - each labelled with a distinctive name ("Bellagio", "Luxor" after the famous hotels in Las Vegas).
 Guests were invited to find their table from the seating plan just inside the entrance.
 Their seat at the table was identified by a pot of preserve or chutney, the tag customised with their own picture.
-Throughout the evening guests were entertained and mystified by the dexterity and prestidigitation of Lee Smith, whose Walkabout Magic (2) is based locally in Hitchin.
+Throughout the evening guests were entertained and mystified by the dexterity and prestidigitation of Lee Smith, whose enterprise, Walkabout Magic (2), is based locally in Hitchin.

 Seating in the marquee